 Chinese style borrows motifs from Asian and Zen home design, such as a focus on nature and simplicity.
 Interiors are filled with bright splashes of gold, red, brown and black.
 Feng Shui is important, as the arrangement of furniture and decor is said to offer positive energy to the household.
 Cabinets, armoires and chairs have detailed engravings and paintings of dragons, mountains, clouds, birds and flowers.
 Furniture also comes with a thick lacquer finish for a glossy appearance.
 Paper lanterns are hung from the ceiling to contribute color, texture and, of course, light to the home.
 Ornate pendants and chandeliers can also be found in Chinese interiors.

 The Chippendale interior design style emerged in 1754 when Thomas Chippendale published the furniture catalog “The Gentleman and Cabinet Maker’s Director.”
-Chippendale furniture features influences from Gothic, Rococo and Chinese styles.
+Chippendale furniture features influences from Gothic and Rococo furnishings and Chinese architectural elements such as roofs and window patterns [Yingquan, Lei & Qi 2013ref].
 The back legs of furniture flow upward to form intricately detailed backrests of chairs.
 Other characteristics of Chippendale furniture include tapered legs, club feet and lacy patterns.
 Furnishings are typically made of mahogany, a material which is easily carved and stands up to everyday wear and tear.
 Stools and chairs are upholstered with fine fabrics like velvet or silk.
 Chippendale style interiors are filled with neutral tones like browns, creamy whites and grays.
 Metallics such as gold, silver and bronze are also used throughout the home.
 Chandeliers are a common light fixture used to create a sense of sophistication.